pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 .. note::

-  The pre-defined pipeline ends here.
+  The pre-compiled pipeline ends here.
 Outputs COI ASVs should be further filtered to **remove putative pseudogenes (NUMTs)**, and optionally ASVs can be clustered into OTUs.
 See below.

 ____________________________________________________